 - Check out these cards for states and capitals.
 We love them.

-- Print the poems out again, if you don’t want to write them.
+- Print the poems, if you don’t want to write them.
 If you did the memory book printing above, you already have them once.
 Print them out again and paste them in the notebook (or write them by hand yourself).
 That way, he can just put in the drawings as he finishes them.
 Some syllabi say to have the child copy it in.
-Almost none of us do that.
+Almost none of them can do that.

 - Set up your liturgical reading for the year.
 THIS IS THE BIG HASSLE OF THE YEAR.
 You can email me for a syllabi-based Liturgical Planner (links shows last year, buty 2016-2017 is done.)
 All your resources, planned for this calendar year.
 But regardless, here are a few Tables of Contents by Date.